What We Still Open After Testing Six Coding Assistants

 Pros

-- +Excellent inline code completion
+- +Excellent inline code completion that adapts to your coding patterns over time

 Cons

-- -Suggestions always require human review
+- -Suggestions always require careful human review as quality can vary by language

 3. Claude (Anthropic)